 The lipidome is composed of eight major categories, more than 80 major classes, 300 sub-classes, and thousands of lipid species with various concentrations.
 Lipidomics is the systematical study of all lipid molecules (>30,000 individual species) within a biological system, tissue, fluid or cell.
 To understand cellular physiology and pathophysiology well, comprehensive identification and precise quantification of lipids is crucial in lipidomics research.

 Untargeted lipidomics makes it possible to analyze hundreds to thousands of individual lipid species simultaneously, which is valuable to evaluate an individual's health status.
 Differences in lipid profiles have been reported in investigations of cancer, diabetes, Alzheimer's disease and cardiovascular disease.
-Such kind of detailed lipid profiles can be used to assess medical risks, monitor and optimize patient treatments and are the basis for the concept of precision medicine.
-Applications of untargeted lipidomics include agro science, biomarkers, Alzheimer's, atherosclerosis, cardiovascular, cancer, diabetes and obesity disease research, clinical diagnostics, drug discovery and systems biology.
+Such amounts of detailed lipid profiles are available to assess medical risks, monitor and optimize patient treatments and are the basis for the concept of precision medicine.
+Applications of untargeted lipidomics include agro science, biomarkers, Alzheimer's, atherosclerosis, cardiovascular, cancer, diabetes and obesity disease research, drug discovery and systems biology.

 Figure 1.
 Analytical technologies for understanding the lipidome molecular complexity (Nature Review, Molecular Cell Biology)